 Charleston Man: I'd like to point especially to the end of "Rattleballs".
 It was attempted to pass as Character Development for Bubblegum and that she'd learned her lesson.
 What it really comes off as is yet another in a long list of Karma Houdinis for PB, coming right on the heels of similar instances in "James" and "Apple Wedding".
 This case is particularly aggravating because she was downright genocidal in it and yet still got off scot-free.
 It's like what happened with Lemongrab in "You Made Me", only taken Up to Eleven, and continues to drive home that PB just can't seem to suffer any negative consequences from her terrible actions, nor take full responsibility for them.

 supernintendo128: "The Red Throne" was a disappointment.
-Finn was just... there; he served no purpose other then to be a nuisance to the protagonists and flirt with Flame Princess, who he should've gotten over ages ago.
+Finn did not need to be in this episode; he served no purpose other then to be a nuisance to the protagonists and flirt with Flame Princess, who he should've gotten over ages ago.
 Cinnamon Bun is suddenly badass, which wouldn't be bad if it didn't come completely out of the blue.
 At least have some buildup.
 And now he's suddenly in love with Flame Princess.
 Why!?
 Talk about a complete Ass Pullinvoked!
 All this episode did was that it hammered in the fact that Finn X Flame Princess is still dead for now.
 And why did they have to leave Jake out?
 He would've made this episode more tolerable.
 And why didn't Flame Lord force Flame Princess to marry him instead of walking away after being rejected?
 The writers should at least look like they're trying.
 They could've leaved that plot point out all together!

 Dadstardly Demolition: I truly agree with you.
 The whole episode to me was just to hammer the fact that they're through.
 Also, having "Rowdy" Roddy Piper as Flame Lord seemed like a cheap reference in a already weak episode to me.
 There was only one reason why they brought him in.